-- 1. Admission to Teacher Education. - 2.
-Must pass the Bowie State University English Proficiency Examination. - 3.
-Completion of a minimum of 100 semester hours. - 4.
-Cumulative grade point average of 2.5 in the major and in all courses completed. - 5.
-A grade of "C" or better in all professional sequence courses offered in the department. - 6.
-Completion of required education courses, method courses, Year Long Internship Phase I and II, PRAXIS CORE and PRAXIS (New Content Assessment)
+- 1. Be admitted to Teacher Education.

+- 2. Pass the Bowie State University English Proficiency Examination.

+- 3. Complete of a minimum of 100 semester hours.

+- 4. Have cumulative grade point average of 2.5 in the major and in all courses completed.

+- 5. Maintain a grade of "C" or better in all professional sequence courses offered in the department.

+- 6. Complete the required education courses, method courses, Year Long Internship Phase I and II, PRAXIS CORE and PRAXIS (Principles of Learning and Teaching as well as the required Praxis Subject Assessment in their content)

-- 7. Passing scores on the PRAXIS CORE.
+- 7. Pass scores on the PRAXIS CORE.

 - a.
 Reading. (passing score 156)

 - b.
 Writing. (passing score 162)

 - c.
 Mathematics (passing score 150)

 OR